 The information on this page references the resource Party_Budget_Workbook_2 [XLSX, 11kB].
 Download this workbook, if you haven’t already, and use it to work through the information below.
-This workbook has been formatted according to the instructions on the Document formatting page of this module.
+This workbook has been formatted according to the instructions on the Getting started page of this module.

 One of the many useful ways to use Excel is to take advantage of the formulas and functions it can perform on the data.